charliemblack/node-gemfire-starter/readme.md

 ``scripts/startGemfire``
 ## Step TWO Install node-gemfire
 ``npm install gemfire``
-## Step TWO run the sample application
+## Step THREE run the sample application
 ``node test.js``

 That is it!
 Have fun and let me know what you make with it.